sbt by example

 $ sbt clean "testOnly HelloSuite"

 Note: Running in batch mode requires JVM spinup and JIT each time, so your build will run much slower.
-For day-to-day coding, we recommend using the sbt shell or a continuous test like ~testQuick.
+For day-to-day coding, we recommend using the sbt shell or a continuous test like ~test.

 sbt new command